akawashiro/akawashiro.github.io/articles/how-device-file-in-linux-works.md

     }
 ```

-`mod->init` is set in [__apply_relocate_add](https://github.com/akawashiro/linux/blob/7c8da299ff040d55f3e2163e6725cb1eef7155a9/arch/x86/kernel/module.c#L131-L220).
-This function process relocation information in the kernel module as we can infer from its function name.
+[__apply_relocate_add](https://github.com/akawashiro/linux/blob/7c8da299ff040d55f3e2163e6725cb1eef7155a9/arch/x86/kernel/module.c#L131-L220) set `mod->init`.
+This function process relocation information in the kernel module as we can infer from its name.
 Although I tried to understand the relationship between relocation information in the kernel module and `mod->init` by inserting many `printk`, I failed.
-If anyone knows it, please tell me.
+Please tell me if you know it.
 ```
 static int __apply_relocate_add(Elf64_Shdr *sechdrs,
            const char *strtab,